 Cleaning intervals are extended, and cleaning is easier and faster because access to all the parts that require regular cleaning is via hinged covers – there are no inaccessible areas.

-Accuracy, reliability and low cost are always a winning combination: which explains the continuing popularity of these machines in bakeries throughout the world
+Accuracy, reliability and low cost are always a winning combination: which explains the continuing popularity of these bread manufacturing equipments in bakeries throughout the world